-Many women leave formal employment for the flexibility of being a freelance professional or consultant.
+Many people leave formal employment for the flexibility of being a freelance professional or consultant.
 One of your first challenges will be to set a fee for your services.
 What should you consider when putting a price to your skills and knowledge?

 Most consultants find that they are facing increasingly tough competition and a dwindling client base in the face of companies tightening their belts.
 This makes naming a fair price for your services even more crucial to making a living and retaining your client base.